 The MDS Program cannot be used to cover the cost of books, auto permit, damages or accessories to dorm room, or utility bills.
 The institution will be reimbursed for covered charges after verification of full-time (12 or more credit hours) enrollment each semester.
 Eligibility is limited to eight semesters or the achievement of a degree, whichever occurs first.
 The Spouse will no longer be eligible if he or she remarries.

-Diplomas for Veterans: High School Diplomas can be obtained for WWII Veterans as well as Korean and Vietnam Veterans who were called up for active duty service before finishing high school.
+Arkansas Diplomas for Wartime Veterans: High School Diplomas can be obtained for WWII Veterans as well as Korean and Vietnam Veterans who were called up for active duty service before finishing high school.
 Qualifying Veterans should contact their school superintendent or the Arkansas Department of Education .

 Veteran who was discharged or released from a period of not less than ninety (90) days of active duty in the military, naval, or air service within three (3) years before the date of enrollment in a program of study;